by Lilia | Apr 18, 2024 | Announcements

 How Does Email Verification Work?

-During the import step, BigMailer users that have Administrator role will be given an option to verify the list they are importing, and automatically remove all invalid emails from the imported list.
+During the list import step, BigMailer users that have Administrator role will be given an option to verify the list they are importing, and automatically remove all invalid emails from the imported list.
 The invalid emails will be available for download as part of the error file that is shown on the Import page now, with appropriate validation result.

-There are 2 options for automatic removal of emails from your imported list:
+There are 3 options for automatic removal of emails from your imported list:

 Risky and unknown emails can bounce at 30% or higher rate and engage at very low rates, so it’s up to you to decide if you want to keep them on your list or prefer to not take a risk.